kevireilly/eachtick/README.md

 Non-blocking asynchronous iteration for Node.js and the browser.

-`eachtick` iterates over objects or arrays on each tick of the event loop by calling an iterator function with a key, value, and completion callback.
+`eachtick` iterates over objects or arrays using setImmediate by calling an iterator function with a key, value, and completion callback.
 You can `break` out of iterations by passing an error or the stop instruction